Local schools look to create more educators, diversify workforce with new classes

 Class sizes are growing and becoming more diverse, but teachers, especially teachers of color, are getting harder and harder to find in Minnesota.

-But now, new classes are coming to local schools, including St. Peter, Tri-City United, Le Sueur-Henderson, Faribault, Owatonna, Waseca and more, which aim to help students pursue a career in education and encourage young students of color to consider teaching as a profession.
-It’s a new approach in trying to grow a teacher field, both in diversity and in general.
+But now, new classes are coming to local schools, including Faribault, Owatonna, Tri-City United, Le Sueur-Henderson, Waseca and more, which aim to help students pursue a career in education and encourage young students of color to consider teaching as a profession.
+It's a new approach in trying to grow a teacher field, both in diversity and in general.

 Grow Your Own

 The new curriculum is being made possible from a competitive grant through a state program called Grow Your Own.
-In partnership with Minnesota State University, Mankato, eight school districts (St. Peter, Le Sueur-Henderson, Tri-City United, Waseca, Faribault, Owatonna, Mankato and Centennial) received $376,000 from the MDE to offer a new class to high school students.
+In partnership with Minnesota State University, Mankato, eight school districts (Faribault, Owatonna, Le Sueur-Henderson, Tri-City United, St. Peter, Waseca, Mankato and Centennial) received $376,000 from the MDE to offer a new class to high school students.

 The class, titled Exploring Careers in Education, is a college-level class that will be offered to high school students next year.
 Within the course, students will not just learn about teaching but a variety of careers in education.
 Students can earn three college credits transferable to MNSU and also receive hands-on experience.